TovRudyy/KapitanPOP/README.md

 ## Description

 KapitanPOP is an effort to refractor and enchance BSC's performance analysis tools (Paraver, Dimemas, BasicAnalysis) in order to leverage present technologies.
-With the usage of nowaday's libraries for fast I/O, data analysis and distributed programming KapitanPOP offers the same funcionalities as BSC's Basic Analysis framework, but in a scalable wayt with better performances and less memory consumption.
+With the usage of nowaday's libraries for fast I/O, data analysis and distributed programming KapitanPOP offers the same funcionalities as BSC's Basic Analysis framework, but in a scalable way with better performances and less memory consumption.

-KaptainPOP has 2 ultimate goals: to ease the work of HPC application performance analysts within the POP project, enabling faster efficiency metrics obtention , and the proof-of-concept of promising libraries and technologies for the sake of trace analysis, which in the end is nothing else than pure data analysis.
+KaptainPOP has 2 ultimate goals: to ease the work of HPC application performance analysts within the POP project, enabling faster efficiency metrics processing, and the proof-of-concept of promising libraries and technologies for the sake of trace analysis, which in the end is nothing else than pure data analysis.

 ## Installation